 Rosmus, lacking a mug, took a sip of kabacho from the bottle instead.
 “Oh!
 That is strong!
 My lips are numb!”
 Rosmus struggled for a moment, trying to finish a thought, having much trouble getting the lips and tongue to cooperate.
 “So you’re alright with pretending you can win this?”

-"I'm not pretending!
-AH–It doesn't matter!
-I'm fine with it is what I'm saying."
-Lupin moved to the other side of the room to peer behind a table.
-"AH!
-It's here!
-I've found it!"
-The long blue scarf had been hiding there this whole time, wedged between the table and the wall.
+“I’m not pretending!
+AH It doesn’t matter!
+I’m fine with it is what I’m saying.”
+Lupin moved to the other side of the room to look behind a table.
+“AH!
+It’s here!
+I’ve found it!”
+The long blue scarf had been hiding there this whole time, wedged between a table and a wall.
 Lupin put the scarf on, coiling it tight.
-"I wouldn't make a good Voice, I've got no skills.
-Mago can speak and run backwards?
-Did you know that?"
+“I wouldn’t make a good Voice, I’ve got no skills.
+Mago can climb a building one-handed, did you know that?”

-"Did you ever think that maybe you're always under-performing because you know you can't win?
-That whatever you do won't change the outcome, so you know, why try?"
-Rosmus's lips had turned a bright red colour then—another effect of the kabacho.
+Rosmus resisted the urge to comment that last statement with an eyeroll.
+“Did you ever think that maybe you’re always under-performing because you know you can’t win?
+That whatever you do won’t change the outcome, so you know, why try?”
+These lips had turned a bright red color then, another effect of the kabacho.

 “I’ll find something else I’m good at.
 I’ll see it more clearly when this thing is over, I know it.”